top of page

 Both sides now (Lyrics)

 Based on Joni Mitchell's song Both sides now.
 Harmonically the song uses extended jazz harmonies (9ths, 11th's and 13ths).
-The melody from Both sides now is treated as a type of cantus firmus embedded within polyphonic settings alluding to the Parody Mass form and 15th century Flemish polyphony
+The melody from Both sides now is treated as a type of cantus firmus embedded within polyphonic settings alluding to the Parody Mass form and 15th century Flemish polyphony.
+The piano repeatedly hovers around the contrapuntal textures, reminiscent of clouds as they circle the earth

 00:00 / 05:35